amisha-chauhan/codewayy_python_series/README.md

 # codewayy_python_series
 Heyy!
 My name is Amisha Chauhan.
-I am frist year BTech CSE student at Amity University, Noida.
+I am first year BTech CSE student at Amity University, Noida.

 This repository contains all the tasks of **Python Series** by Codewayy